davebenson/doom4-walkthrough/README.md

 Go in to what I call the Treasure Room, and pick up some loot and a Blue Skull, a fight is triggered on the way out.

 ## Mission 10: Fight: Treasure Room
-It starts right near the entrance/exit with 3 Spectres.
+It starts right near the entrance/exit with 3 SPECTRES.
 This is quickly followed by some Imps and 4 Lost Souls.
 Then 2 Cacodaemons and 3 Mancubi.
 Finally, a Hell Baron.

 CHECKPOINT.